 Either fact is going to be hard to accept, at first.
-Unless we belong to the Yanomami tribe in Venezuela, or other off-the-grid indigenous people who remain uncompromised by modern diet and Western living standards, we’re most likely still within her grasp, brain fogged.
+Unless we belong to the Yanomami tribe in Venezuela or other off-the-grid indigenous people who remain uncompromised by modern diet and Western living standards, we’re most likely still within her grasp.

 Today, sugar seems to be nowhere, yet she is everywhere, from staple to culture.
 When someone dies, we mourn with sugar.
 When someone is born, we celebrate with sugar.
 And in between these two events, we eat sugar.

 It’s a mistake to associate her with just the sweet stuff.
 She hides in 80 percent of the processed foods.
 Her safe house is refined carbs, anything that is canned, processed or packaged.
 She is wheat, all forms of grains, bread, pies, dough, pasta, couscous, chips, tortillas, soda, yogurt, rice, pizza, bagels, jams, cereals, waffles, energy bars, muffins, ice cream, syrups, fruit, flour, oatmeal and a thousand others.
 She is two-thirds of the Healthy Eating Pyramid.
 She goes hand-in-hand with booze.
 She shapeshifts, mixes and hides in forms that are invisible to her concubines.

 There is both a biochemical and emotional edge to her deadly brilliance.
 The truth about sugar also happens to be the truth about our civilization.